makrai/notes/gupta2111-multiling-multilabel-emo-virtual.md

   * adversarial training where the
     * data point is perturbed with random or carefully tuned perturbations to create an adversarial sample.
-The model is then encouraged to maintain consistent predictions for the original sample and the adversarial sample.
+The model is then encouraged to maintain consistent predictions for the original sample and the adversarial sample
-    * initially for developing secure and robust models to prevent attacks.
-      (Goodfellow+ 2014, Xiao+ 2018, Saadatpanah+ 2020)
+    * initially for developing secure and robust models to prevent attacks (Goodfellow+ 2014, Xiao+ 2018, Saadatpanah+ 2020)
     * improve both robustness and generalization for classification (Miyato+ (2016)), MT (Cheng+ (2019)) and GLUE (Zhu+ 2019)
     * semi-supervised image and text classification, substantial improvements
       * Miyato+ (2016), Sachan+ (2019), Miyato+ (2018)
-* Emotion recognition: lot of attention (Yadollahi+ 2017, Sailunaz+ 2018)
+* Emotion recognition (Yadollahi+ 2017, Sailunaz+ 2018)
   * taxonomies of emotions suggested by
-    Plutchik wheel of emotions (Plutchik, 1980) and (Ekman, 1984) have been used by the majority of the previous work in emotion recognition.
-Emotion
+    Plutchik wheel of emotions (Plutchik, 1980) and Ekman, (1984) have been used by the majority of the previous work in emotion recognition
   * formulated as a
     * multiclass problem (Scherer and Wallbott, 1994, Mohammad, 2012) or a
-      * the objective is to identify the presence of one of the emotion from the taxonomy
+      * the objective is to identify the presence of each emotion
-    * multilabel problem (Mohammad+ 2018, Demszky+ 2020).
-In the multiclass
+    * multilabel problem (Mohammad+ 2018, Demszky+ 2020)
       * more than one emotion can be present in the text instance
-    * Binary relevance approach (Godbole and Sarawagi, 2004) is another way to break multilabel problem into multiple binary classification problems.
+    * Binary relevance approach (Godbole and Sarawagi, 2004) is another way to break multilabel problem into multiple binary classification problems
       * hE not model the co-relation between emotions
     * Seq2Seq approaches (Yang+ 2018, Huang+ 2021) solve this problem by
       modelling the relationship between emotions by inferring emotion in an